 - How frequent?
 Creditors will take note of whether this is a one-time occurrence or a habit that increases your level of risk.

 - How recent?
-Recent missed payments might be a red flag to a lender, suggesting you are having financial difficulty and may not be able to honour your debt.
+Recently missed payments might be a red flag to a lender, suggesting you are having financial difficulty and may not be able to honour your debt.

-No matter what mistakes you have made in the past, from a single missed payment to a full-on bankruptcy, you can always improve your credit score.
+No matter what mistakes you have made in the past, from a single missed payment to a full-on bankruptcy, you can always improve your credit scores.
 It may take time, but your patience and diligence will pay off.
-Here are some things you can do to get your credit score back up where you need it to be:
+Here are some things you can do to help improve your credit scores:

 - Pay any missed bills, as soon as possible, before they hurt your score any more.